psc-g/psc-g.github.io/content/posts/misc/crosswords.md

 Although I'm not still at his level, I've been working on them daily and getting noticeably better.

-In doing so I've come to realize they are a fantastic mechanism for generally capable problem-solving, and in this post would like to explain the various types of challenges they present.
+In doing so I've come to realize they are a fantastic mechanism for testing generally capable problem-solving, and in this post would like to explain the various types of challenges they present.
 I'll be using past NYT crossword puzzles as examples (they're all at least a week old so should hopefully not be spoilers for anyone).

 I hope this post inspires you in some way, be it to think of new challenges for generally capable models/agents or (even better!)